privatezero/Resume/README.md

 * "Planning for Preservation in Public Media: An AAPB NDSR Update."
 AMIA Annual Conference 2016.
 Pittsburgh, PA.
 11/12/2016.
 * "Expanding Access Through Music: The Adrian Cowell Films and Research Collection." _Poster_.
 IASA Annual Conference 2016.
 Washington, DC.
 09/27/2016.
 * "Building a Digital Preservation Community in Public Broadcasting."
 IASA Annual Conference 2016.
 Washington, DC.
 09/26/2016.
-* "Tools and Resources for Multimodal Teaching and Learning."
-University of Washington English CIC Program.
-11/13/2015.
 * "Keeping it Real: Providing Access to Physical Collections."
 AMIA Annual Conference 2015.
 Portland, OR.
 11/21/2015.
 * "Expanding Access Through Music: The Adrian Cowell Films and Research Collection."
 AMIA Annual Conference 2015.
 Portland, OR.
 11/19/2015.
 * "Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection."
 Fifty Years of Opium and Conflict in the Shan State of Burma: A Visual Retrospective.
 Seattle, WA.
 5/30/2015.
 * "Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection."
 Pacific Northwest Music Librarians Association.
 Eugene, OR.
 5/5/2015.
 * "Media Archives and Japan Studies Time Based Media."
 UW Libraries Japanologists' Colloquium.
 Seattle, WA.
 2/2/2015.

-# Selected Invited Talks
+# Selected Guest Lectures
 * "Pop-up Music Memory Event Discussion."
 DC Public Library Memory Lab Network Webinar.
 08/28/2018
 * "Demystifying FFmpeg and FFplay."
 UCLA Moving Image Archives Studies Bootcamp.
 09/20/2017
+* "Tools and Resources for Multimodal Teaching and Learning."
+University of Washington English CIC Program.
+11/13/2015.

 _ _ _